 Hotel Occupancy Tax

-Applications are accepted in August and reviewed in October for post event fund disbursement.
-If your application is approved during the review process, HOT Funds are distributed once your documentation has been received post event.
-Exceptions may apply for large city-wide events.
+Applications are accepted August 1st through August 31st each year and reviewed in October for post event fund disbursement.
+If your application is approved during the review process, HOT Funds are distributed once your Post Event documentation has been received, reviewed and accepted after your event.

 Guidelines